City of Las Cruces

 - Nature of Work

-- Operates equipment for the installation, service, and repair of water distribution service and main lines, fire hydrants, and other components of the distribution system to ensure efficient and effective services to the community.
-Position may involve shift work, work on holidays, weekends, nights, overtime and standby status.
-Work may involve emergency situations.
+Position may involve shift work; work on holidays, weekends, nights and overtime; may be on standby.
+Work may involve stressful emergency situations.
 Precise limits, tolerances and standards must be met.
 Regular attendance is an essential function of this job to ensure continuity of services.
 Position is subject to drug testing in accordance with applicable State and Federal regulations and City of Las Cruces policies.
 Release of Information Form (49 CFR Part 40) required.

-Work is performed outdoors 95% and 5% indoors; exposure to all weather conditions, noise, dust, dirt, open manholes, street cave-ins, chemicals, gases, mechanical, electrical, explosive and burn hazards.
-Safety equipment required includes safety shoes, vest, ear plugs, sound attenuator, hard had, safety visor and gloves.
-Heavy physical work requires lifting items in excess of 90 pounds; balancing, bending, stooping, climbing, crouching, kneeling, squatting, reaching above shoulder height; pushing/pulling items in excess of 90 pounds; moving around construction sites with uneven terrain; uses a two-way radio; requires the ability to hear warning sounds.
+Position functions outdoors in all types of weather and traffic conditions with exposure to noise, dust, dirt, open manholes, trench cave-ins, toxic chemicals, gases and moving vehicles and equipment.
+Safety equipment includes safety shoes, vests, ear plugs, hard hats, SCBA apparatus and gloves.
+Very heavy physical work requiring the handling of items in excess of fifty (50) pounds; balancing, bending, stooping, climbing, crouching, kneeling; reaching above shoulder height; squatting and pushing/pulling up to fifty (50) pounds; working in confined spaces; using a two-way radio; ability to hear warning sounds and conversations.

 Meeting or exceeding the minimum qualifications does not guarantee an invitation to participate in the process.